Supply Chain Risk

 Third-Party AI Risk Management for New Zealand

 The RBNZ has identified vendor concentration as a systemic risk in New Zealand's financial sector.
-A small number of AI providers serve most NZ organisations, creating shared points of failure.
+A small number of AI providers serve most NZ organisations, creating shared points of failure that standard vendor management does not address.
 When your AI vendor's model changes behaviour, your customers feel it first.

-We help NZ organisations evaluate, govern, and monitor third-party AI relationships with frameworks built for NZ's regulatory expectations, Privacy Act 2020 requirements, and Treaty of Waitangi obligations.
+Our specialists help New Zealand businesses and government agencies evaluate, govern, and monitor third-party AI relationships with frameworks built for NZ's Privacy Act 2020 requirements, Government Procurement Rules, and Treaty of Waitangi obligations.
+We deliver practical solutions for risk management that your team can implement and maintain.

 Concentration Risk Alert | RBNZ Flagging AI Vendor Dependencies Across NZ Financial Sector